Women in the U.S. Postal System

 When Valentino was hired to head the Women’s Program, she became one of the top three ranking woman in the Postal Service.
 She was appalled to find that only 16.5 percent of while-collar postal positions were held by women.
 It was, in fact, the lowest percentage in any federal agency at the time.
 Unfortunately, she lacked the authority to “to impact the whole system,” and found that “the program [she helped] develop was only on paper.”11 In 1977, Valentino filed “a class action job discrimination suit on behalf of all 155,000 women in the Postal Service.”12 Lillian Smith, a postmaster from Arizona, was one who benefited almost immediately from the Women’s Program.
 “It made me realize that I had a chance to leave the office and go out into management, and a district manager took a chance on me.”13

 Other women have served also served as role models.
 Like Mary Valentino, Dr. Beatrice Aitchison did not have to rise through the ranks of the Post Office.
 When she entered the Post Office as the Director of Transportation Research in the Bureau of Transportation in 1953, she became the “first woman to be appointed to a policy level postal position”14 and the highest ranking woman of the Post Office Department.
 Three decades later, in 1985, Jackie Strange became the highest ranking woman in the Postal Service when she was appointed Deputy Postmaster General.
+In 2015 Megan Brennan was named the highest ranking woman in the organization when she became the first female Postmaster General of the United States.

 Click here to read more about Jackie Strange